 By far my favorite day in Guatemala was spent exploring Semuc Champey National Park and adventuring around the river.
-I stayed at Greengo’s hotel, an isolated paradise deep in the jungle.
-From here I purchased a one-day Semuc Champey tour for $20 USD, which left at 9 am and returned just before sunset.
+I stayed at Greengo’s hotel, an isolated paradise deep in the jungle, and purchased a one-day Semuc Champey tour for $20 USD, which left at 9 am and returned just before sunset.

 THE TOP-RATED SEMUC CHAMPEY TOUR

-The top-rated tour, which you can book online before you arrive, includes Semuc Champey, Tubing in the river and Kanba Cave.
-It is the tour I did and an awesome way to tick off lots of the things to do in Coban region in just one day.
+In my opinion, the best and cheapest way to do the Semuc Champey Tour is to just arrive in town, stay a couple of nights and book the tour at a local office or from your hostel.
+However, if you like to book things in advance so your plans are secure, the top-rated tour, which you can book online before you arrive, includes Semuc Champey, Tubing in the river, and Kanba Cave.
+It is the tour I did and an awesome way to tick off lots of the things to do in the Coban region in just one day.
 The tour is also pretty cheap so it is affordable for backpackers and families.

 Book the tour: Semuc Champey and Kanba Cave